blackhorsewu/cncweld/README.md

 Black (Normal Open),
 Blue (negative power or common or ground).

+**Pay special attention to the power used is 12 to 24V not 5V**.

 The ground (GND) should be connected to Pin A16 (after A15).

+### 2.6 Wiring of Encoders

+The stepper motors are equipped with rotary encoders.
+They are for position feedback to the motor drivers.
+There are 3 pairs (6) of wires.
+They should be connected as:
+- EA+ (Black) and EA- (Blue)
+- EB+ (Yellow) and EB- (Green)
+- VCC (Red) and GND (White)

+### 2.7 Check all the wiring before switching on the first time

+1. Check the Power connections to the motors:
+- X left, X right,
+- Y axis, and
+- Z axis and the break
+2. Check the Encoders:
+- X left, X right,
+- Y axis, and
+- Z axis
+3. Check the Limit Switches:
+- X lower limit, and upper limit,
+- Y lower limit, and upper limit,
+- Z lower limit, and upper limit.

 Pictures of the stepper motors, drivers, lead screws, limit switches and the Arduino should be inserted here.